mageni/mageni/README.md

 - Has Mageni helped your organization (more than 500 employees)?
 The sponsorship tier <a href="https://buy.stripe.com/28ocNa1kwfnk0KYbIQ">Organization</a> gives you the chance to give back.
 - Has Mageni helped your MSP?
 The sponsorship tier <a href="https://buy.stripe.com/bIY4gE8MY7USgJWdQX">MSP</a> gives you the chance to give back.

-## Benefits of Sponsorship
+### Benefits of Sponsorship
 - Access to the developers
 - Priority support to fix bugs
 - Your feature request will be a top priority
 - You have an active role in preserving the software that you use
-- Access to CompTIA PenTest+ Professionals to help you achieve your goals.
+- Access to CompTIA PenTest+ Professionals to help you achieve your goals

-## Framework
-Mageni uses Laravel, the best existing PHP framework, as the foundation framework and Module package for the web interface.
+- 2 hours of consulting time per month by Certified CompTIA PenTest+ Professionals

 ## CompTIA PenTest+ Certification
 Mageni is developed by certified CompTIA PenTest+ Professionals.
 CompTIA PenTest+ is for cybersecurity professionals tasked with penetration testing and vulnerability management, is compliant with ISO 17024 standards and approved by the US DoD.